Jock Stein: Celtic

-With the 3–1 aggregate victory against Dukla, Celtic progressed to the 1967 European Cup Final.
-The other finalist was Italian giants Inter Milan, a previous winner of the competition.
-Despite initially falling behind to an Italian penalty, his team triumphed 2–1, winning much admiration for the positive attacking quality of their football.
+With the 3–1 aggregate victory against Dukla, Celtic progressed to the 1967 European Cup final.
+The other finalists were Italian giants Inter Milan, prior winners of the competition.
+Despite initially falling behind to an Inter penalty, his team triumphed 2–1, winning much admiration for the positive attacking quality of their football.
 In winning club football's most prestigious trophy, Stein became the first man not only to guide a Scottish club to champions of Europe, but also the first to achieve this honour with a British club.
-He also became the first manager in history to win all competitions entered.
-The feat was done with a team all born within 30 miles of Glasgow.
-In a conversation with Bill Shankly shortly afterwards, Shankly famously told him "John, you're immortal now".
+Furthermore, he became the first manager to win the European Treble, and remains the only manager to win the fabled Quadruple, thanks to his side's earlier League Cup triumph over Rangers.
+All of this was achieved with a team all born within 30 miles of Glasgow.
+Shortly after winning the European Cup, Bill Shankly told Stein "John, you're immortal now".

 The following season, Celtic won the League and League Cup for the third season in a row.
 In 1969 they won another domestic treble, their second in three years.
 In 1970, Stein led Celtic to a League and League Cup double; they also finished runners-up in the Scottish Cup.
-He also guided them to their second European Cup Final, knocking out Benfica and Leeds United en route, but they lost to Dutch side Feyenoord in Milan.
+He also guided them to a second European Cup final in 1970, knocking out Benfica and Leeds United en route, but they lost to Dutch side Feyenoord in Milan.
 Around this time, Manchester United made efforts to persuade Stein to join them as manager.
 Stein declined their advances, a decision he later told Alex Ferguson that he regretted.

 He was appointed Commander of the Order of the British Empire (CBE) in 1970.
 Stein would have been knighted instead if not for an infamous Intercontinental Cup final match against Racing Club where four Celtic players were sent off.

 The 1970s brought continued success on the domestic front.
 During this time Stein's Celtic completed a record of nine consecutive Scottish league championships, equalling a world record held at the time by MTK Budapest and CSKA Sofia This sustained success became routine to the extent that attendance figures fell during the later part of the run, with the decline at Celtic being above the league average.
 This prompted the Scottish Football League to consider league reconstruction, which was enacted in 1975.